liviamanda/python-postgresql/Finance - Cleaning and Database Creation/README.md

 1. Provide a table with the total profit per segmentation type, excluding non-discounted data.
 2. Provide a table summarizing the statistics (average, minimum, and maximum) of Sales for each country.

-This README provides an overview of the project's objectives and requirements.
-The main goal is to create a functional financial database, clean and normalize the data, and ensure proper database access and testing.